AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### States
 #### OFF
 The default state when no data is being collected from the pressure sensors.
-In this state, the clay mixer and clay pump are off
+In this state, all the pumps are off.

 #### ON
-The state that powers the mixer
+The state that powers the mixer and turns on the water pump.

 #### PiD Control
 The state that powers the clay pump
 The flow rate of the clay pump is controlled by the PiD controller to reach the target turbidity determined by the turbidimeter

 #### Experiment
+The state that starts the coagulant pump.
+The flow rate is set by the PumpControl (coag) variable.
+The state runs for three hours.

 #### Cleaning (air)
+The state that turns off the coagulant and clay pumps and starts the air pump to introduce bubbles into the system.
+The bubbles scour away any build up along the flocculator walls.

 #### Cleaning (water)
+The state that turns off the air pump.
+Just watr flows through the system at this point, flushing out any remaining air bubbles.

 ### Set Points
 | Set Point | Operation Type | Value |